 The Campus Safety and Security Coordinator with support from UMB Police Liaison at UBalt will confer with the President and Provost regarding weather-related decisions.

-Is there the likelihood that open UBPD positions will be cut?
 Where will the police (dispatcher, officers) be located on UBalt's campus?

 The UMB Police Officers assigned to UBalt will continue to have office space in the Charles Royal building on campus, along with the Security Ambassadors.
 Communications officers (dispatchers) will be located at UMB.